maxsteeel/gki-X6525/README.md

 # GKI X6525

-This is a version of the Generic Kernel Image by Google adapted to the Infinix Smart 8 and includes KernelSU (still in testing)
+This is a version of the Generic Kernel Image by [Realme](https://github.com/maxsteeel/android_kernel_unisoc) adapted to the Infinix Smart 8 and includes KernelSU (still in testing)

 This project will not receive any further updates until some bugs are fixed.